ankush13r/BvSalud/README.md

 ```

 The program is to make a json file for all **none indexed articles**.
 Those article that has been select, will be update by new row **{selected: true}**, in mongoDB, collection all_articles.

--y 'yyyy': all articles will be greater o equal than year received by argument.
+*-y 'yyyy'*: all articles will be greater o equal than year received by argument.

--o 'output_file_name.json': A file_name to create a json file with article selected.
+*-o 'output_file_name.json'*: A file_name to create a json file with article selected.

 -----------------------------------------------------------------------
 ## TUTORIAL goalSet: